 Apple knocked off the 4GB RAM option for the MacBook Air and Pro, in order to make them future-proof as the software requirements are increasing day by day.
 The base model of MacBook Pro is now available from 8GB RAM and can be upgraded just at the margin of $200.
-This causes confusion among customers, in choosing between the 8GB or 16GB RAM for the 2019 MacBook Pro 13-inch ($1223 at Amazon).
+This causes confusion among customers, in choosing between the 8GB or 16GB RAM for the 2019 MacBook Pro 13-inch $200 off at Amazon.

 There has been uncertainty in the mind of most of the people ever since Apple released the new 2019 MacBook Pro.
-If you are looking on to buying one, and not sure which to choose, here is a detailed comparison and verdict on the new MacBook Pro 8GB and 16GB variants.
+If you are looking at buying one, and not sure which to choose, here is a detailed comparison and verdict on the new MacBook Pro 8GB and 16GB variants.